Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 Next to them are the black sand beaches, created by millions of years of waves grinding the volcanic rock.
 At high tide, the water stretches over the wide plains of sand, forming a shallow tidal lagoon called Kirkjusandur.

-Additionally, if all these pictures and descriptions of what to see in Iceland were not enough to inspire you, check out this video below showing most of the sight described here and more.
+Additionally, if all these pictures and descriptions of places to visit in Iceland were not enough to inspire you, check out this video below showing most of the sights described here and more.

-While I recommend renting a car there, know that it is also possible to reach most of these destinations with tours.
-Viator, for example, has an extensive selection of tours in Iceland.
+While I recommend renting a car, it is possible to reach most of these destinations with tours.
+Viator, for example, has an extensive selection of tours in Iceland including whale watching, south coast adventures, and tours that take you to see the Northern Lights.

 Essential Info: Logistical Tips and Tricks to Book your Trip